We investigate and enforce against unacceptable breaches of planning control.

 The work or use will be unauthorised, but not illegal, and is carried out at the developer's risk.

-Anyone can make a complaint, but we do not accept anonymous complaints.
-All complaints are treated as confidential.
+Anyone can make a report, but we do not accept anonymous reports.
+All reports are treated as confidential.

 What do I need to check before I make a complaint?